59Frames/colr/README.md

 }
 ```

-- or maybe even like this!
+- How to use a palette

 ```java
 import colr.core.models.Color;